gertvv/wasm-component-raw/wasm-component-raw.typ

 $ wasm-tools component new simple_embed.wasm --adapt cabi.wasm -o simple_component.wasm
 ```

 In true UNIX fashion: no news is good news.
 So now we've got a component that we can test-drive.
 This step turned out to be harder than I had anticipated.
 Initially I was using #link("https://github.com/rylev/wepl")[WEPL] for this but it seems to be abandoned and doesn't support the latest `wasmtime` features (such as `wasm-gc`).
-Luckily, `wasmtime` supports a `--invoke` syntax for components that's so bleeding edge it's coming in the #link("https://github.com/bytecodealliance/wasmtime/issues/10764")[*next* major version].
+Luckily, `wasmtime` supports a `--invoke` syntax for components that's so bleeding edge it's coming in the #link("https://github.com/bytecodealliance/wasmtime/issues/10764")[*next* major version] (update: released in v33 on 2025-05-20).
 It uses a general text representation of the component model's high-level value types called #link("https://github.com/bytecodealliance/wasm-tools/tree/main/crates/wasm-wave")[WAVE] that's incredibly useful.
 Here we go:

 ```
-$ wasmtime-dev run --invoke 'length("abc")' simple_component.wasm
+$ wasmtime run --invoke 'length("abc")' simple_component.wasm
 3
-$ wasmtime-dev run --invoke 'length("abcdef")' simple_component.wasm
+$ wasmtime run --invoke 'length("abcdef")' simple_component.wasm
 6
-$ wasmtime-dev run --invoke 'length("áèø")' simple_component.wasm
+$ wasmtime run --invoke 'length("áèø")' simple_component.wasm
 6
 ```